 Red Wine and Tomato Braised Chicken

 If you want to get fancy, French the chicken drumsticks.
-Cutting the tendons and ligaments near the knuckle allows the meat to pull together while it’s cooking and, in the long run, makes it much easier to eat.
+Cutting the tendons and ligaments near the knuckle allows the meat to plump and pull together during cooking and, in my opinion, results in more tender meat.

-- all-purpose flour, for dredging
+- unbleached all-purpose flour for dredging

 - kosher salt